Committee (1st Day) (Continued)

 What is even more frustrating is that it does not seem that the parties are terribly far apart.
 In September last year, the Scottish Government acknowledged in their legislative consent memorandum that there were areas in which there would have to be common UK frameworks.
 The communiqué issued after the last Joint Ministerial Committee on EU Negotiations in October also set out the areas in which UK common frameworks were necessary and desirable.
 Both sides have agreed that that has to be done.
 Why in the world is more progress not being made, or at least why are we not able to see what progress, if any, is being made?

 Perhaps the biggest problem here is the fact that it is done behind closed doors.
-If there was more transparency, we would see who was playing to the gallery and who was trying genuinely to seek a resolution to these matters.
+If there were more transparency, we would see who was playing to the gallery and who was trying genuinely to seek a resolution to these matters.
 There are issues, such as agriculture, fisheries and the environment, where everybody acknowledges that there will have to be some kind of common framework.
 Let us identify what progress has been made.

 We were told this week in newspaper reports that the United Kingdom Government have done a complete reversal.
 They now say that they will bring forward an amendment that will devolve everything back to the devolved Administrations, but, as it said in the Times report from yesterday,